CarolineHaimerl27/modulator_guided_decoding/README.md

 # modulator_guided_decoding
-code for simulations in Haimerl et al. 2019 NeurIPS and Haimerl et al. 2021 (in prep)
+code for simulations, modeling and data analysis in Haimerl et al. 2019 NeurIPS and Haimerl et al. 2023